supervisely/docs/enterprise/installation/README.md

 ## Installation

 When all requirements above have been installed, you can deploy Supervisely.
+Please follow those steps one by one.
+Read each step carefully and complete it fully before going to the next step.

 ### Step 1.
 Get your unique key from us